charlenebruno/Project_BRUNO_FLAQUER/README.md

 ## parameters

+Using routes, sometimes we pass parameters in the link:

-id: the id of the concerned metric
+- id: the id of the concerned metric
-timestamp: the timesstamp of the concerned metric
+- timestamp: the timesstamp of the concerned metric
-username: the username of the current user
+- username: the username of the current user

 ## authorization

-We usually use "authCheck" to check if the current user's session is allowed to achieve the desired action
+We usually use "authCheck" to check if the current user's session is allowed to achieve the desired action.

+## technical mention

+This project was developed in the windows os's environment.

 ## List of contributors